wacncontent/CustomizeTool/removeCommentOutput2/articles/sql-database/sql-database-geo-replication-portal.md

 The operation permanently terminates the replication to the secondary database and change the role of the secondary to a regular read-write database.
 If the connectivity to the secondary database is broken the command succeeds but the secondary will not become read-write until after connectivity is restored.

-1. In the [Azure preview portal](https://manage.windowsazure.cn) browse to the primary database in the geo-replication partnership.
+1. In the [Azure Management Portal](https://manage.windowsazure.cn) browse to the primary database in the geo-replication partnership.
 2. On the SQL Database blade, select **All settings** > **Geo-Replication**.
 3. In the **SECONDARIES** list select the database you want to remove from the geo-replication partnership.
 4. Click **Stop Replication**.